Keeping Websites Simple

 - Every image and word used within a website page is relevant and has purpose.

-When it comes to design and layout of a website, the following are some basic principles to keep in mind when designing and planning a company's website:
+When it comes to design and layout of a website, the following are some basic principles to keep in mind when planning a company's website:

 Above all else, a website must be functional & mobile-friendly (responsive).